apache/airflow/CONTRIBUTING.rst

 Some people might be active in several of those areas and while they might have not enough 'achievements' in any single one of those, their combined contributions in several areas all count.

-As a community we appreciate contributions to the Airflow codebase, but we also place equal value on those who help Airflow by improving the community in some way.
+As a community, we appreciate contributions to the Airflow codebase, but we also place equal value on those who help Airflow by improving the community in some way.
 It is entirely possible to become a committer (and eventually a PMC member) without ever having to change a single line of code.